An Taisce Submission to the Consultation on Agri-Food 2030 Strategy

 Despite this, given the locked-in regime that currently governs agri-strategy in Ireland, An Taisce has concerns that this consultation will fail to acknowledge the failure of its agri-strategies to date.

-Indeed, in a recent Farming Independent article Minister Creed outlined his ambition to further expand the intensive agriculture sector, thereby prejudicing this public consultation.
-If the Minister’s comments were accurately reported, it is a clear indication that this consultation is nothing more than a tick box exercise.
+Indeed, in a recent Farming Independent article, the Minister for Department of Agriculture, Food & the Marine outlined his ambition to further expand the intensive agriculture sector, thereby prejudicing this public consultation.
+If Minister Creed's comments were accurately reported, it is a clear indication that this consultation is nothing more than a tick box exercise.
 This is extremely concerning in a time when we are facing such serious ecological and climate breakdown.

 Anything other than a radical shift in focus in the next agri-food strategy to domestic food security within a system of enforced limits on absolute annual and cumulative pollution will be environmentally unjustifiable.
 In an era of runaway climate and ecosystem breakdown, any anthropogenic practice at a large scale that cannot be justified on economic, environmental or ecological grounds must be questioned.